samuelthomas2774/nxapi-znca-api/docs/api.md

 ### `/encrypt-request`

-The following data should be sent as JSON to encrypt a request body to sent to the Coral API.
+The following data should be sent as JSON to encrypt a request body to send to the Coral API.

 ```ts
 interface ZncaApiEncryptRequestRequest {